Chanfeechen/resume/content/event/gscorecam/index.md

 location:
 address:
-  # street: 450 Serra Mall
+  street:
-  # city: Stanford
+  city:
-  # region: CA
+  region:
-  # postcode: '94305'
+  postcode:
-  # country: United States
+  country:

 summary: An example talk using Hugo Blox Builder's Markdown slides feature.
 abstract: 'This talk introduces gScoreCAM, a novel method to visualize the attention of CLIP. gScoreCAM is a gradient-based method that generates class activation maps for CLIP.
 We demonstrate that gScoreCAM can provide interpretable visualizations of CLIP's attention, which can help users understand what CLIP is looking at.'